olivertomic/hoggorm/CONTRIBUTING.md

 To develop hoggorm on your machine, here are some tips:

-1. Create an enviroment for hoggorm
+1. Create an environment for hoggorm

 ```
 conda create -n fork5 python=3.6